 A problematic employee could be someone who is not performing to company standards.
 Toxic employees may be technically proficient, but their lousy attitude ruins the work environment for everyone else.

 Then you have employees who engage in illegal or unethical behavior, like showing up to work intoxicated.
 Employees like this must be dealt with immediately.
-You cannot keep an employee who endangers the health or overall well-being of your customers and other employees.
+You cannot keep an employee who endangers your customers and other employees’ health or overall well-being.

 Identifying Difficult Employees

 You can’t address what you don’t know.
-But if you provide regular feedback and performance reviews, performance issues won’t come as a surprise to you.
+But if you provide regular feedback and performance reviews, performance issues won’t surprise you.

 Watch and listen to how your employees interact with each other and their customers.
 Do employees tend to shy away from working with the same employee?